a-lundsgaard/chat-app-web/README.md

 4. Click start conversation
 5. Now open a new incognito window and repeat the steps above with a different user.
 Incognito is necessary as a new cookie is then created for the other user.

-Now you can chat between the two users with realtime updates!
+You can now chat between the two users with realtime updates!